Body

 2.0 Definitions

-College-initiated Withdrawal - The withdrawal of a student from a course or courses, by the College, based on predetermined metrics or student behaviors.
+College-initiated Withdrawal - The removal of a student from one or more courses by the College based on established criteria related to academic inactivity or behavioral indicators.

 3.0 Scope

-This policy applies to any Baker College course for which a student may be registered.
+This policy applies to all Baker College courses, regardless of delivery format, in which a student is enrolled.

 4.0 Policy Statement